fuzzylita/fuzzylita.github.io/_posts/2017-10-10-sinatra_project_success_i_really_needed_that.markdown

   5. Support some basic permissions-based functionality
   6. Support secure (heavy air-quotes) user Login/Logout

-In keeping with the theme of my first project (and my life), I decided to build a collaborative cocktail database.
+In keeping with the theme of my first project/life, I decided to build a collaborative cocktail database.

-In essence, it's a simple, public recipe book for cocktails, created by "you" (me) and "your fellow users" (.. also me ..).
+In essence, it's a simple, public recipe book for cocktails, created by "you" (me) and "your fellow users" (... me).
 Users sign up, and - when logged in - can access and manipulate their own cocktail creations, and have view permissions to a complete public list of drinks and ingredients submitted by "fellow users" (me).

 I was definitely in *the dark place* when I went into the project, but I finished with a renewed energy, and belief that I'm following the right path in pursuing engineering professionally.